ndzik/coinwalletoverview/README.md

 }

 ```
-**Why do I have to provide my own API-Keys?**
-Especially coinbase is very restrictive with their free api version.
-They
-restrict you to ~300 API-Calls/Day.
-This is also the reason the maximum
-frequency of api-queries for Coinbase is every 5 minutes.

-CWO is meant to be used on a Raspberry Pi.
-CWO can obvioulsy also be used on a
+CWO is meant to be used on a Raspberry Pi but is not limited to that.
-desktop machine.
 When being run, CWO will create a database in '$HOME/.config/cwo/graph.db'.
 Each registered wallet will be updated in a frequency of 1 min.